-TasNetworks will be providing a rebate on 50% of the cost of upgrading the supply to the Burnie site, or $14,150.
+TasNetworks provided a rebate on 50% of the cost of upgrading the supply to the Burnie site, or $14,150.
 They have also provided network assessment and design services to the project.

 - Chargefox: billing and customer support partner

 EHT has selected Chargefox to provide billing and customer support for EHT's customers.
 Chargefox is the operator of the largest charging network in Australia and New Zealand supporting hundreds of sites with over 1300 charge connectors.

 Clive oversees the main operational aspects of EHT including communications with charger suppliers, charger network operators, site hosts, Tas Networks and related organisations.
 Clive is a founding member of the Tasmanian State branch of the Australian Electric Vehicle Association (AEVA), State Treasurer and National Vice-President.

 Clive originated the Electric Highway Working Group that consisted of TasNetworks, Hydro Tasmania, RACT and the three regional development authorities.
 As part of his work with that group he undertook a tour of seven European charging networks, visits to charging manufacturers, electric vehicle associations in several countries, car dealers/distributors and relevant government authorities.

 Clive is AEVA’s representative on the Tasmanian Government's Electric Vehicle Working Group.
-He is also the largest shareholder in EHT.
+He is also a major shareholder in EHT.

 Clive has over 25 years of experience as a management consultant specialising in feasibility studies, cost benefit analysis, financial analysis, strategic planning and development economics.
 He is currently focused on ensuring that Tasmania has the best state-wide electric vehicle charging network in Australia.